yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

 ### Creating the AMSI Patching BOF

-With this out of the way, it's now time to go ahead and create our BOF.
-BOF creation can be rather hard if it's the first time you're encountering one.
-However, after a bit of trial and error, you'll be way on your way to creating your own BOF's in the future.
+With this out of the way, it's now time to go ahead and create our actual *BOF*. *BOF* creations can be rather hard if it's the first time you're encountering one.
+However, after a bit of trial and error, you'll be way on your way to creating your own *BOF's* in the future.

-Let's take a look at the source of our BOF.
+Let's take a look at the source of our *BOF*.

 `amsipatch.c`